 This policy identifies some non-regulatory actions that the Wellington Regional Council will take to help ensure that flood protection structures and works and other defences against water are protected.
 The approach of the Plan to the avoidance and mitigation of floods is outlined in section 12.1.4.
-It is largely non-regulatory, for the reasons that are outlined.
+It is largely non-regulatory, for the reasons that are outlined in 12.1.4.